glennji/openlumify/docs/extension-points/back-end/ingestion/index.md

 # Ingestion

-There are multiple ways of ingesting data into Visallo.
+There are multiple ways of ingesting data into OpenLumify.

 * [Code Generation](./codegen.md)
 * [REST API](./rest.md)